Course Catalog

 5 units

 First course in intermediate sequence.
 Students review and expand upon their previous study of the language through short literary readings, vocabulary building, grammar study, composition, and discussions.
-(Formerly Intermediate French.)
-Prerequisite(s): course 3 or placement by interview.
-(General Education Code(s): CC, IH.)
+Prerequisite(s): FREN 3 or placement by assessment.
+(General Education Code(s): CC.)

 FREN 5